unchainedshop/unchained-evolution/readme.md

 - [ ] Messaging Plugin System
 - [ ] Document Plugin System

-### Other Improvements
+## Non-development tasks

-Beyond the most important part of bringing the engine out to public, we will invest time and money into these tasks:
+Beyond the most important part of bringing the engine out to public, we will always invest time and money into these tasks:

 - **Tech Best Practice (Continous Refactoring)**.
 We want to further establish technical best practice in our products like pointer-based paging in graphql or better exception/error handling